-When the schema of the CSV file is known upfront, you can specify the desired schema to the CSV reader with the
+When the schema of the CSV file is known, you can specify the desired schema to the CSV reader with the

-When reading CSV files with a user-specified schema, it is possible that the actual data in the files does not match the specified schema.
+When reading CSV files with a specified schema, it is possible that the data in the files does not match the schema.
 For example, a field containing name of the city will not parse as an integer.
 The consequences depend on the mode that the parser runs in:

 PERMISSIVE(default): nulls are inserted for fields that could not be parsed correctly

 DROPMALFORMED: drops lines that contain fields that could not be parsed